monkin77/LPOO-Terrarius/docs/README.md

 For this, we used the **State Pattern**, which suggests the creation of new classes for every possible state of the game, and extract all specific behaviours into those classes.

-This way, the original object (in this case, an instantiation of the 'Terrarius' class) just needs to keep a reference to its current state.
+This way, the original object (in this case, an instantiation of the 'com.lpoo.terrarius' class) just needs to keep a reference to its current state.
 The states' classes will also take care of the transitions into other states.